Pennsylvania

 • If the voter does not have a printer, the voter can either:

-• Complete the to have a paper application mailed to the voter;
+• Complete the form to have a paper application mailed to the voter;

 • Contact the voter’s county election board directly to request a paper application; or